 - Social, Emotional and Mental Health Difficulties

 - Sensory and or Physical Needs

-We respond to potential SEND concerns by following a 'graduated response' procedure which is part of Cheshire East's overarching poolicy.
-Details of this can be found below in the SEND policy and Information Report..
+We respond to potential SEND concerns by following a 'graduated response' procedure which is part of Cheshire East's overarching policy.
+Details of this can be found below in the SEND policy and Information Report.

 Further information regarding SEND at Lower Park can be found by consulting our SEND Policy, which outlines the process of what will happen if concerns are raised about a child having special educational needs and/or disability.

 If you have any concerns about your child’s educational needs, the first point of contact is your child’s Class Teacher.
 Please feel free to send a message via Classdojo or call the office to organise a suitable time to speak and discuss these concerns.
-In addition, the school’s SENDCo is Joanne Jones and can be contacted on firstname.lastname@example.org.
-Mrs Jones is always happy to discuss your concerns.
+In addition, the school’s SENDCo is Helen Day and she can be contacted on firstname.lastname@example.org.
+Mrs. Day is always happy to discuss your concerns.

 In addition, Cheshire East's Information Advice and Support (CEIAS) team provide free, impartial information, advice and support to children and young people with special educational needs and disabilities (SEND) from birth to 25 years old who live in Cheshire East, we also support their parents and carers.
 We recognise and respect diversity and, in our day to day work we aim to reduce and remove existing inequalities and barriers.
 To visit the CEIAS website, follow this link: CEIAS the Cheshire East Information, Advice and Support Team

 Or follow this link to the Facebook /CEIAS Facebook